 The Naval Academy:

 If you’ve never been, I would highly implore you to go!
 Just be sure that you have your ID because they will not allow you inside without it.

 Upon beginning the tour, you find out so much about the school, their ethics, and what the students attending the school go through while there.
-I was so impressed with their work ethic, their sacrifice, and their dedication to what they do.
-I honestly walked away completely humbled and changed.
+You even got an opportunity to see one of the most stunning chapels in the country!
+You will be so impressed with their work ethic, their sacrifice, and their dedication to what they do.

 This was probably one of my favorite places that we visited our entire trip.
 So much so, I wrote an entire blog post about it, sharing some of my favorite photographs from our visit there.